US STOCKS-Futures ease after Japan data, Greece meetings eyed

 Stocks have rallied over the summer partly on signs of strength in the U.S. economy and partly on the belief that the European Central Bank will act to prop up the euro zone.
 The Japanese data, while not undermining that thesis, did sound a note of caution.

-"The way we've been looking at it in this kind of flat GDP growth environment for the world is that where there's a loser there's a winner, and recent manufacturing data in the U.S. has been surprisingly strong overall so there is going to be a loser on the flip side," said Oliver Pursche, president at Gary Goldberg Financial Services in Suffern, New York.

-S&P 500 futures fell 3 points and were below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures fell 31 points, and Nasdaq 100 futures lost 5.5 points
+S&P 500 futures fell 4.2 points and were below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures fell 31 points, and Nasdaq 100 futures lost 8 points.

-The Federal Reserve releases minutes from its July-August meeting at 2:00 p.m.
-Investors will parse them for signs that members are moving closer to new stimulus measures or conversely toward raising interest rates sooner than expected.

 Dell Inc - The No. 2 U.S. PC maker - warned of a challenging second half and slashed its full-year earnings outlook as customers cut back on computer purchases ahead of the launch of Microsoft's Windows 8 software.
 Dell's shares fell 5.2 percent.